Shanyey/tp/docs/UserGuide.md

 <span style="display: block; text-align: center; margin: 0;">MediBook Start-Up Graphical User Interface</span>

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to run it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-   * `list` : Lists all contacts.
+   * `help` : Opens the help window.

-   * `add n/John Doe dob/01/01/2001 p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 b/AB+ ap/Patient nok/Jane 91234567 t/Big Boy mh/High Blood Pressure` : Adds a contact named `John Doe` to MediBook.
+   * `add n/John Doe dob/01/01/2001 p/98765432 a/311, Clementi Ave 2, #02-25 b/AB+ ap/Patient t/Strong man` : Adds a person named `John Doe` to MediBook.

+   * `list` : Lists all persons in MediBook.

-   * `edit 2 b/O+` : Edits the blood type of the 2nd contact shown in the current list to O+.
+   * `edit 1 p/8549 9584 b/O+` : Edits the phone number and blood type of the 1st person to be `8549 9584` and `O+` respectively.

-   * `delete 3` : Deletes the 3rd contact shown in the current list.

-   * `assign 1 2`: Assigns the patient at index 1 to the nurse at index 2 shown in the current list.
+   * `assign 6 4`: Assigns the patient at index 6 to the nurse at index 4 in the currently shown list.

-   * `assign delete john doe 3` : Removes assigned nurse John Doe from the patient at index 3.
+   * `assign delete David Li 6` : Removes assigned nurse David Li from the patient at index 6.

-   * `find j` : Finds all contacts whose names start contains the letter 'j'.
+   * `find alex david` : Finds all person whose names contains `alex` or `david`.

-   * `find patient of nurse 1` : Finds the patients assigned to the nurse at index 1 of the currently shown list.
+   * `find patient of nurse 4` : Finds the patients assigned to the nurse at index 4 of the currently shown list.

-   * `find nurse of patient 2` : Finds the nurses assigned to the patient at index 2 on the currently shown list.
+   * `find nurse of patient 6` : Finds the nurses assigned to the patient at index 6 on the currently shown list.

-   * `schedule add for patient 2 25/05/2025 1100` : Schedules a check-up for the patient shown at the 2nd index of the currently shown list at the given date and time.
+   * `schedule add for patient 6 11/07/2025 1400` : Schedules a check-up for the patient shown at the 6th index of the currently shown list at the given date and time.

-   * `schedule delete for patient 2 25/05/2025 1100` : Deletes a check-up for the patient shown at the 2nd index of the list at the given date and time.
+   * `schedule delete for patient 6 11/07/2025 1400` : Deletes a check-up for the patient shown at the 6th index of the currently shown list at the given date and time.

-   * `view 4` : Displays the medical history of the person at the index 4 in the current list.
+   * `view 7` : Displays the details of the person at the index 7 in the currently shown list.
    If the person is a patient with medical history, the medical history will also be shown.

+   * `delete 2` : Deletes the 2nd person shown in the currently shown list.

-   * `clear` : Deletes all contacts.
+   * `clear` : Deletes all persons in MediBook.

    * `exit` : Exits the app.